tahsharaboochee/MoodLifter/README.md

 ### Setup Instructions

 1. npm install
-2. npm start
+2. npm run client-install
-3. cd react-client
-4. npm install
-5. npm start
+3. npm run dev

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.